Taina Kokkonen

-She did not however reach the Seinäjoki finals, and Saija Varjus became Tango Queen.
+She did not reach the Seinäjoki finals, and Saija Varjus became Tango Queen.
 Taina's third attempt was in 1998, when she reached the finals and became Tango Princess, losing the winning place to Kirsi Ranto.
 After a record four attempts, she finally became Tango Queen in 1999.

 In 2002, taking advantage of the new rule that songs may be in any language, she composed an Italian-language entry for the Eurovision Song Contest.
 This was Silenzio, and was performed by Pertti Haverinen; but it was not selected, and the Finnish entry for that year was the English-language "Addicted to You", sung by Laura, which came 20th with 24 points.

-Before she became a Tango Queen in Seinäjoki, Kokkonen had been finished her studies and became a Master of Education Sciences and a teacher in Hämeenlinna.
+Before she became a Tango Queen in Seinäjoki, Kokkonen had finished her studies for a degree in Master of Education Sciences.
+She became a teacher in Hämeenlinna.

-At the moment she works as a class teacher in Vantaa.
-In 2007 Kokkonen married Cemo Timucin, a man working in an IT-branch and educated as a Master of engineering.
+At the moment, she works as a class teacher in Vantaa.
+In 2007, Kokkonen married Cemo Timucin, a man working in an IT-branch and educated as a Master of engineering.
 They live in Vantaa with their son Tino.

-In 2009 Taina Kokkonen worked during the summertime as a radiohost having morning programs in a local radio station near Helsinki resort.
+In 2009, Taina Kokkonen worked during the summertime as a radio-host having morning programs in a local radio station near Helsinki resort.